Rome & Area

 You'll be picked up and transferred to Rome by a private vehicle and English-speaking driver.

-Enjoy the train transfer from Rome to Naples.
-Travel time is approx. 1 hour 10 min.
+Sit back, relax and enjoy the scenery as you ride the Eurostar train from Rome to Naples.
+The approximate travel time is 1 hour and 10 minutes.

 Meet your private transportation and driver for a port transfer.